Migrant groups use mental-health services much less

 Available in other languages

 New data suggests people born overseas and who do not speak English at home are less likely to use mental-health services.
-Image: Professor Patrick McGorry (AAP)
+The study from the Australian Bureau of Statistics found just 6 per cent of migrants used at least one mental-health service as recently as 2011.

 By Nakari Thorpe